Lease review

 • Should I sign a lease the day I see it?

 Don't.
 Read it twice, run it through this tool, and ask questions about anything that surprises you.
-A few hours of review is worth it.
+A few hours of review is worth it before committing to a year or more.

-• Is this legal advice?
+• Is an AI lease agreement review legal advice?

 FreeContractReviewer.com provides AI-generated information to help you understand possible contract issues.
 It is not legal advice and does not replace a qualified lawyer.